 Questions Regarding Employment?
 Please Contact Matt Sydor, Director of Staffing, via e-mail at: firstname.lastname@example.org, or Program Director Alec Bertelli at: email@example.com.

-Our annual staff at Sodus Bay Junior Sailing Association is, in recent years, comprised of 9 -12 paid positions and 2-4 unpaid training positions.
+Our annual staff at Sodus Bay Junior Sailing Association is, in recent years, comprised of 9-11 paid positions and 2-4 unpaid training positions.
 Other than our Program Director, all positions involve a seasonal duration between approximately the 3rd week of June through the middle of August.
-There are also some opportunities for several staff members to work at SBJSA on some weekday evenings and weekends to instruct adults and also on Saturdays in September and early October to instruct students in our Fall Middle & High School Sailing program.
+There are also some opportunities for 1-3 staff members to work at SBJSA during the summer for adult sailing instruction in the evenings, and also on weekends in the fall months of September and October for our Middle & High School Sailing program.

-For 2020, we currently have positions available for Asst Director/Instructor Training Coordinator, Head Race Coach, Asst Race Coach, Learn to Sail (LTS) and Advanced Sailing (AS) Instructors.
-During a full prep week before camp starts, along with the 7 weeks of our traditional summer camp programs, all staff members work approx. 40 hours per week, on a daily 9-5 schedule, including a paid lunch (since our staff are required to have lunch and interact with their class members).
+In addition to the Program Director, we currently have positions available for Asst Director/Instructor Training Coordinator, Head Race Coach, Asst Race Coach, and Sailing Instructors.
+During a full staff prep week before camp starts, along with the 7 weeks of our traditional summer camp programs, all staff members work approx. 40 hours per week on a daily 9-5 schedule, including a paid lunch (since our staff are required to have lunch with their class members).
 Race coaches are also paid a mileage allowance for travel to and from area regattas with our Travel Race Team.

 We also invite 2-4 Counselors-in-Training, or “CITs” as we call them, to work alongside our paid instructors each year, learning how to teach, what to teach, how we do things at SBJSA and basically preparing to become a paid instructor, either with us or perhaps at another sailing school in our region.
 Although exceptions are sometimes made, you need to be at least 16 years of age by June 15th to become a CIT.
 Please submit an application and, if selected, you or your family must pay a training fee for the summer (see application).
 This experience as a CIT is very helpful when being considered for a future paid position.

-In terms of minimum training certifications for a paid position, SBJSA requires completion of the NYS Safe Boating Course (or equivalent), American Red Cross 1st Aid/CPR training, the 1 hour US Sailing “SafeSport” training class that is taken and completed on-line .
+In terms of minimum training certifications for a paid position, SBJSA requires completion of the NYS Safe Boating Course (or equivalent), American Red Cross 1st Aid/CPR training and the 1hr US Sailing “SafeSport” training class that is taken and completed on-line .
 Other completed training in lifeguarding, waterfront safety, powerboat operation or other applicable courses is desireable and will certainly be considered.
 In addition, all instructors must satisfactorily complete the US Sailing Level 1 Sailboat Instructor’s Course before they begin paid employment with us.

 Our entire staff, led by the Program Director, works as a team to provide an enriched learning experience for all program attendees at SBJSA summer camp or in our Community Boating programs.
 They and the work they do every year are the primary reason why kids and families return for multiple years and multiple generations to be a part of the SBJSA family.

 We welcome and invite you to apply for a job and we look forward to interviewing you for a terrific work experience here on Sodus Bay.
-See the links on the right side of this page for the specific job application and other documents that are part of the employment application process.
-They are available each year by no later than early February right here on this page.
+See the links on the left side of this page for our job expectations and employment application process, which are usually available by early February.